 Forgetting Your Neck and Chest

-This one is easy to overlook simply because it doesn’t feel like part of the routine you do your face, and then you stop.
-But the skin on your neck and décolleté ages in the same ways facial skin does, is often just as exposed to UV, and gets almost none of the same attention.
+The skin on your neck and décolleté ages the same way facial skin does, is just as exposed to UV, and gets almost none of the same attention.
 The contrast between well-cared-for facial skin and a neglected neck becomes more noticeable over time than most people expect.

-The simplest fix is to extend whatever you’re already doing your cleanser, your moisturizer, your SPF downward to include the neck and chest as a natural continuation of your facial routine rather than a separate task.
-You don’t need separate products for most steps.
+The fix is simple: extend your cleanser, moisturizer, and SPF downward as a natural continuation of your facial routine.
+You don’t need separate products.
 Just include those areas.

 Dirty Brushes, Old Sponges, and Pillowcases That Never Change